M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Visual-Studio/Code-Snippets/index.md

 ## Installing the Vault Application Framework Code Snippets

-### Installing using the Visual Studio installer
+### Installing using the Visual Studio Template Package

-[An installer for the Vault Application Framework Code Snippets is available on the Visual Studio Gallery](https://marketplace.visualstudio.com/items?itemName=M-Files.mfilescodesnippetsvaf).
-Simply press the `Download` button on the gallery page, run the `.vsix` file, and it will install the Code Snippets into Visual Studio for you.
+Code Snippets are included in the [M-Files Online Visual Studio Template Package](https://marketplace.visualstudio.com/items?itemName=M-Files.MFilesVisualStudioExtensions).
+Installing this package also installs the code snippets listed here.

-The Vault Application Framework Code Snippets can be uninstalled by opening Visual Studio, clicking `Tools`, then `Extensions and Updates...`, as with other installed extensions.
+The package can be uninstalled by opening Visual Studio, clicking `Tools`, then `Extensions and Updates...`, as with other installed extensions.
 {:.note}

-### Downloading the raw snippet files
+### Downloading the raw snippet files (not recommended)

 The raw snippet files are available for download within our [GitHub Samples and Libraries repository](https://github.com/M-Files/MFilesSamplesAndLibraries/tree/master/Visual%20Studio%20Snippets/Vault%20Application%20Framework/Snippets/CSharp/MFilesVAF).
 To install the snippets manually: